akhilnukala/Akhils-Personal-Profile-Page/README.md

-# Personal Profile Page
+# Personal Online Profile

-Customized a web page to create a personal profile page and modified the HTML and CSS for a basic web page by adding graphics, custom text, and CSS.
+Customized a personal online profile by using HTML, CSS by adding graphics, customizing text and improving the look of a webpage using CSS.